 2. Type 2 Diabetes begins with insulin resistance.
 It is a condition where body’s cells fail to respond to insulin properly.

-3. Type 3 Diabetes, also called as Gestational Diabetes mellitus occurs when pregnant women without previous history of diabetes develop high blood sugar level.
+3. Gestational Diabetes mellitus, also called as Alzheimer’s Type 3 Diabetes during pregnancy occurs when a pregnant woman without a prior history of diabetes develops high blood sugar level.

 Signs and Symptoms